IgorSCode-py/DreamAuto/README.md

 1. Log in to your org

-1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t7Q0000009vxRQAQ) to install the DreamAuto unlocked package in your org.
-Installation key: test1234
+1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t7Q0000009vyeQAA) to install the DreamAuto unlocked package in your org.

 1. Select **Install for All Users**